sotec-iot/hono-extras/device-communication/README.md

 Mavens auto build and push functionality can be enabled from application.yaml settings:

 ````
 quarkus:
   container-image:
   builder: docker
   build: true
   push: true
-  image: "<registry>/<organization>/hono-device-communication"
+  image: "eclipse/hono-device-communication"
 ````

-By running maven package, install or deploy, this will automatically build the docker image and if push is enabled it will push the image to the given registry.
+By running maven package, install or deploy will automatically build the docker image and if push is enabled it will push the image to the given registry.

 ## OpenApi Contract-first

 For creating the endpoints, Vertx takes the openApi definition file and maps every endpoint operation-ID with a specific Handler function.

 ## Handlers